WayScience/phenotypic_profiling/2.ML_model/README.md

 - We use [seaborn.clustermap](https://seaborn.pydata.org/generated/seaborn.clustermap.html) to display a hierarchically-clustered heatmap of coefficient values for each phenotypic class/feature
 - We use [seaborn.kedeplot](https://seaborn.pydata.org/generated/seaborn.kdeplot.html) to display a density plot of coeffiecient values for each phenotypic class.
 - We use [seaborn.barplot](https://seaborn.pydata.org/generated/seaborn.barplot.html) to display a bar plot of average coeffiecient values per phenotypic class and feature.

-### E. Shuffled Baseline Comparison

-After training, evaluating, and interpreting a most-accurate estimator, we perform a shuffled baseline comparison on shuffled data.
-We create a shuffled baseline dataset by loading the training data in the same way as above, but then shuffling the `y `(labels) dataframe.
-The train, evaluate, interpret pipeline is then rerun on this shuffled baseline dataset to derive a randomly shuffled baseline for comparison with our final estimator.

 ## Step 1: Setup Download Environment